 Making the transition from decentralized processing for back-office processes to Shared Services, where teams support many different company operations that are often long distances and multiple time zones away, requires process standards and consistency.
-While it’s been decades since an employee making a change to their withholdings, or processing a requisition for office supplies, could walk down to HR, Purchasing, or Accounting to talk to someone, the importance of maintaining high quality and consistency doesn’t go way once a service center reaches maturity.
+While it’s been decades since an employee making a change to their withholdings, or processing a requisition for office supplies, could walk down to HR, Purchasing, or Accounting to talk to someone, the importance of maintaining high quality and consistency doesn’t go away once a service center reaches maturity.
 Ensuring documentation and desk procedures are accurate, and that process changes are appropriately recorded as defined steps in a process, is increasingly important as the pace of change accelerates.

-It may not be your top priority, but if your Shared Services organization has a long list of key people as various job levels that you can’t do without, it’s likely you should dedicate more effort to the issue of knowledge retention.
+It may not be your top priority, but if your Shared Services organization has a long list of key people at various job levels that you can’t do without, it’s likely you should dedicate more effort to the issue of knowledge retention.

 iPollingTM Results Review

 Recently, Peeriosity’s iPollingTM was used by a Peeriosity member to get insight into this issue.
 The following background comments were provided when the poll was created:

 “Together with a growing number of more complex roles in Shared Service Centers, and the fact that a certain attrition rate is inevitable, it’s critical to make sure the knowledge about the business and processes is not lost together with people leaving the company.
 We would like to see how other companies are addressing this topic.”

 The first question in the poll asked about how structured and complete the knowledge retention process is within Shared Services operations, with 46% responding that they have a good knowledge retention process and confidence that knowledge is not lost from their organization.
 For many, this is an issue that needs attention, with 50% reporting that they have some basic processes in place, but that they should be improved.
 Here are the details: